-- Ensure that all upholstered furniture, curtains, drapes and other soft furnishings, are fire-retardant, or have been treated with a proprietory fire-retardant treatment designed to enhance their fire performance. - Ensure that display materials (including artificial and dried foliage), scenery and stands, are fire-retardant, or have been treated with a proprietory fire-retardant treatment designed to enhance their fire performance. - Reduce stocks of flammable materials, liquids and gases on display in public areas to a minimum.
-Keep remaining stock in dedicated storerooms or storage areas, preferably outside, where the public are not allowed to go, and keep the minimum required for the operation of the business. - Ensure flammable materials, liquids and gases, are kept to a minimum, and are stored properly with adequate separation distances between them. - Do not keep flammable solids, liquids and gases together. - Remove, cover or treat large areas of highly combustible wall and ceiling linings, e.g. polystyrene or carpet tiles, to reduce the rate of flame spread across the surface.
+- Ensure that all upholstered furniture, curtains, drapes and other soft furnishings, are fire retardant, or have been treated with a proprietory fire retardant treatment designed to enhance their fire performance. - Ensure that display materials, scenery, props and exhibition stands, are fire retardant, or have been treated with a proprietory fire retardant treatment designed to enhance their fire performance. - Reduce amount of flammable materials, liquids and gases on display in public areas to a minimum.
+Keep remaining stock in dedicated storerooms or storage areas, preferably outside, where the public are not allowed to go, and keep the minimum required for the operation of the business. - · Do not keep flammable solids, liquids and gases together.